 The Trump administration has been nothing short of a disaster for pretty much every special interest out there except for corporations or the wealthy.
 Pretty much every one of them has done something to fight back against his philistine policies.
 Even departments of his own administration have taken to social media to #resist by posting what he and his cohorts would rather them not; things like science.
 Well, Patagonia has followed suit and made a stark statement on their website and has asked the country to help.
 Take a look at what they’ve done and why they did it.

 1. ‘The President stole your land’

-If you head over to Patagonia.com, this is the first thing you’re greeted with.
+If you headed over to Patagonia.com recently, this was the first thing you were greeted with.
 “The president stole your land” is a sharp allegation and a harsh reality for a lot of people that are concerned about the administration’s recent actions.
-The banner claims that president has made an “illegal move” with his recent executive orders to cull some two million acres of protected lands.
-A move that should have any outdoor enthusiast worried.
+The banner claims that president has made an “illegal move” with his recent executive orders to cull some 2 million acres of protected lands — a move that should have any outdoor enthusiast worried.

 Next: Here’s why the president made the largest reduction in public lands in U.S. history.

 2. ‘An abuse of the antiquities act’